theoryclub/theoryclub.github.io/_posts/2019-02-11-probabilistic-problem-session.md

 categories: blog
 ---

-Our next meeting on February 11th will be a probabilistic method problem session in the spirit of Valentine's day.
-There will be donuts!
+This meeting is on the probabilistic method problem session in the spirit of Valentine's day.
+We went over some interesting bounds on dominating sets and Hamiltonian cycles in tournaments that can be easily derived from the probabilistic method.
+Check out the slides here : https://drive.google.com/open?id=1hS_qSnxrXiyniuuNB-TNTTGG3ar1lO2Ztyr0veeKRuk